thetimmorland/nmea-display/README.md

 our course.
 The only issue with this setup is we would have no way to see any status information about our current course without going below deck.
-To remedy this I have created a display which decodes the [NEMA0183](http://www.catb.org/gpsd/NMEA.html) using some spare arduino hardware I had lying around.
+To remedy this I have created a display which decodes the [NEMA0183](http://www.catb.org/gpsd/NMEA.html) messages output by opencpn using some spare arduino hardware I had lying around.

 I used this library for decoding the messages output by OpenCPN https://github.com/ttlappalainen/NMEA0183